rcarrata/rcarrata.github.io/_posts/2018-10-06-integrate-tower-with-idm.md

 [root@idm ~]# ipa group-add-member tower_users --users=tower
 ```

-Once the user/group is created, we are going to look for the new user and check if it belongs to the tower admins group or not
+Once the user/group is created, we are going to look for the new user and check if it belongs to the tower admins group or not:

 ```
 [root@idm ~]# ldapsearch -p 389 -h idm.local.net -D "uid=admin,cn=users,cn=accounts,dc=local,dc=net" -w pass -b "dc=local,dc=net" -s sub "(objectclass=*)"